fpgmaas/fpgmaas/README.md

 #### 🛠️ Other projects

 - [stream-iot](https://github.com/fpgmaas/stream-iot) - An end-to-end workflow for processing streaming data on Azure.
+- [aws-cdk-py-docker-lambdas](https://github.com/fpgmaas/aws-cdk-py-docker-lambdas) - Example to deploy multiple lambdas with one single Docker image using AWS CDK.

 #### 📝 Latest blogposts